Krabatz/shelltools/README.md

 ### pcd.sh

-This script changes to the configured directory of a certain project folder.
+This script changes to the configured directory of a certain project.

 #### Usage